Buffalo Wings

 Juicy buffalo wings on parchment paper next to a small bowl of blue cheese dressing topped with parsley.

-Since these baked buffalo wings are cooked in the oven, you don’t have to worry about rancid oils or a splatter oil mess to clean up from frying.
-Yet, you can still get that chicken fried crispiness in the oven by sprinkling the party wings with a magical mix of baking powder, salt, garlic powder and black pepper.
-The salt and baking powder work to seal in the moisture from the juicy chicken while drying out the skin to create that desired crunchy texture you want.
+Since these baked buffalo wings are cooked in the oven, there’s no rancid oil or splattered grease to clean up.
+You still get that fried-level crispiness by sprinkling the party wings with baking powder, salt, garlic powder and black pepper.
+The salt and baking powder seal in moisture while drying out the skin for that crunchy texture.

 Don’t want to use your oven?
 Air fry these buffalo wings in your air fryer for even crispier wings!

-While the party wings are getting nice and crispy in the oven, whip up a tangy buffalo sauce using Franks Red Hot or your favorite hot sauce, melted butter, minced garlic, vinegar, and salt.
+While the party wings are getting crispy in the oven, whip up a tangy buffalo sauce using Franks Red Hot or your favorite hot sauce, melted butter, minced garlic, vinegar, and salt.
 Toss the finished crispy wings in the homemade buffalo sauce.
-The flavorful sauce is not only simple to make but it contains clean ingredients compared to bottled buffalo sauce, so go ahead an use it to make other buffalo flavored favorites like buffalo chicken dip or buffalo cauliflower.
+It’s simple to make and contains clean ingredients compared to bottled buffalo sauce, so use it for other buffalo favorites like buffalo chicken dip or buffalo cauliflower.
+This is one of my favorite low carb appetizers for parties.

-Don’t forget to garnish with crumbled blue cheese, chopped parsley, and serve alongside celery sticks and a side of blue cheese or ranch dressing for the ultimate buffalo wings feast.
+Garnish with crumbled blue cheese and chopped parsley, then serve alongside celery sticks with blue cheese or ranch dressing.

 How to make buffalo wings